Model selection in the space of Gaussian models invariant by symmetry

-The practical significance of the method proposed in this Remark is that neither representation theory nor group theory is used.
+The practical significance of the method proposed in this lemma is that neither representation theory nor group theory is used.
 It is a strong advantage when we consider colorings corresponding to a large number of different groups, for which finding structure constants is very complicated.

-\begin{rem} The factorization of multivariate polynomials over an algebraic number field can be done for example in \textsc{Python} (see \textsl{sympy.polys.polytools.factor}).
+\begin{rem} The factorization of multivariate polynomials over an algebraic number field can be done for example in \textsc{Python} (see \textsl{sympy.polys.polytools.factor}) or in \textsc{Mathematica} (see \textsl{Factor}).
+However, in order to make use of Lemma \ref{rem:Useful}, one has to perform a factorization over the real number field.
+It turns out that the previously listed tools can be used for this purpose by selecting an appropriate \textsl{Extension} parameter.
 Indeed, in our setting, the irreducible factorization over the real number field coincides with the one over the real cyclotomic field

 where $\zeta$ is the primitive $M$-th root $e^{2\pi \iu /M}$ of unity with $M$ being the least common multiple of the orders of elements $\sigma \in \Gamma$, and $\varphi_E(M)$ is the number of positive integers up to $M$ that are relatively prime to $M$ \cite[Section 12.3]{JPS77}. \end{rem}